Teradata/python-driver/README.md

 `.arraysize`

-Read/write attribute specifying the number of rows to fetch at a time with the `.fetchmany()` method.
+Read/write `int` attribute specifying the number of rows to fetch at a time with the `.fetchmany()` method.
 Defaults to `1` meaning fetch a single row at a time.

 ---